VENOM: Very mild - no known danger

 IMPORTANT: Many snakes have significant variance in coloration and pattern even within the same species.
 There can also be extreme differences in appearance from juveniles to adults so it is important to never assume you have properly identified a snake.

-Chinese Water Snakes are dark brown with black markings on top with yellow or pink bellies.
+Chinese Water Snakes are olive green to dark brown with black markings on top, white bellies and a pink or peach colored stripe running down the lower sides.
 They have a rounded head with strong jaws helpful for hunting fish.
 Notrils evolved on top of the head due to their aquatic nature.
 Generally not exceeding 60 cm when mature.
-Some color variation where brown can give way to olive green hue.
-Keeled scales.
+Relatively smooth scales running the length of the body.
 Though technically venomous, reactions are rare in humans and usually consist of minor localized swelling and in more extreme cases mild nausea or dizziness.

-Found largely in the New Territories the Chinese Water Snake is a less common snakes to encounter in Hong Kong.
-Due to their diet of fresh and brackish water prey they can be found most readily near slow moving bodies of water including man made fisheries, ponds, mangroves and slow moving streams.
+Found largely in the New Territories the Chinese Water Snake is a less common snakes to encounter in Hong Kong but is densely populated where established populations are found.
+Due to their diet of fresh and brackish water prey they can be found most readily near slow moving or still bodies of water including man made fisheries, ponds, mangroves and slow moving streams.